maxnd/mxMarkEdit/README.md

 5. while a paragraph is highlighted, comment its content; the participants see the text that is currently focused, and its position in the structure of the document in the left bar;
 6. if the reference to some tables is needed, show the grid, locate the table and comment its data with the participants using possibly the zoom functionalities of Mac to make visible the small numbers.

+## Files management

+The `File - Search in files...` menu item open a form to search a word or a sentence within all the `.md` (document) and `.csv` (tables) files contained in a folder specified by the user, including its possible subfolders.
+Specify the folder to search in with the button `Set folder`, whose value will be remembered by the app, and then type the text to search for in the field `Find`.
+Then press `Return` or click on the button `Find`.
+In the grid above the buttons it will be shown a row for each occurrence of the text to be found both in the documents and in the tables files, along with the context in which it appears (some words before and after it).
+The columns of the grid - path, file name and context - can be sorted with a click on their headers.
+Pressing `Return` on a row of the grid, or double clicking on it, make the app open the corresponding file, and move the cursor to the position of the text to be found, or, if the file is a `.csv` one, to the cell that contains it.

+Moving the mouse over the label of the file path and name, at the bottom left of the main interface of the app, a hint appears with the complete content, even if in the label it's truncated due to its length.

 ## Menu items

 The last four opened files are available in the `File` menu.
 When they are opened, the cursor move to the last position it had during the last editing.